LAP Band Surgery (Gastric Banding Surgery)

 After adjustable gastric banding surgery, the patient feels satisfied with smaller amounts of food, eats significantly less than before, and gradually loses weight as a result.

-Gastric band options: LAP Band & Realize Band
+Your gastric band options: LAP Band or Realize Band

 There are currently two FDA approved gastric band devices, the LAP Band and the Realize Band.
 Both work in essentially the same way, but vary slightly in their adjustability, making the LAP Band a better fit (pun intended!) for some patients and the Realize Band better for others.
 Our bariatric surgeons at Surgical Arts of Inland Empire are experienced with both types of gastric bands and can help you understand the two options during a personal consultation.